What is fostering?

 How much is a foster parent paid?

 Our foster carers do a fantastic job, which is why we reward them for their hard work with generous fostering payments.
 The exact amount you’ll receive will vary depending on the type of placement and the individual needs of the child.
-On average, our carers receive at least £370 per week for each child in their care.
-On average our foster carers receive over £420 per week per child for a child over the age of 5.
-Visit our allowances page to find out more.
+On average, our carers receive over £443 per week per child for a child over the age of 5.
+Visit our fostering allowances page to find out more.

 Do foster parents need to complete a tax return?